Skip to main content

 Source What It Contributes Geography Update Cadence Model Role Last Refreshed

-BLS OEWS Hourly and annual wages for construction occupations (roofers, electricians, plumbers, HVAC mechanics, etc.) State-level Annual (May release) Sets per-state labor cost components March 2026
+BLS OEWS Hourly and annual wages for construction occupations (roofers, electricians, plumbers, HVAC mechanics, etc.) State-level Annual (May release) Sets per-state labor cost components April 2026

 2. How Estimates Are Built